JGAVEN/Lego-GPT/README.md

    future lints and dev builds work offline.
    Running it before this first networked install will show a message explaining that the pnpm store is missing.
-   Run `npm run lint` after editing UI code.
-CI also runs this lint step automatically.
+   Run `pnpm --dir frontend run lint` after editing UI code.
+The command skips if dependencies are missing.
 4. Run `python -m unittest discover -v` before pushing.
 The test suite uses Python's built-in `unittest` module. `pytest` is optional and works too.
 5. Update `docs/CHANGELOG.md` after each merge to `main`.